domainsofapp/domainsofapp.github.io/_posts/2022-12-26-notable-statistics.md

 300k were women who were not only abducted but g@ng r@p3d.

 EU: Mandatory 13 paid public holidays, 4 weeks paid vacation, 10 days paid annual leave
 USA: No requirements.
-25% of employees receive no paid vacay or holidays
+25% of employees receive no paid vacay or holidays.

 1/50,000 people are psychopaths.
 The avg. person walks by 6 murderers in her lifetime.